davidchoi-dev/serverless-to-do/README.md

-# Serverless Notes
+# Serverless To Do

-Serverless Note Taking App using
+Serverless To Do App using

 * Serverless Framework
 * DynamoDB